robotology/robotology-superbuild/README.md

 As Windows does not have a widely used system [package manager](https://en.wikipedia.org/wiki/Package_manager) such as the one that are available on Linux or macOS, installing the system dependencies is slightly more compliated.
 However, we try to document every step necessary for the installation, but you find something that you don't understand in the documentation, please [open an issue](https://github.com/robotology/robotology-superbuild/issues/new).

 #### Visual Studio
 Most of the robotology software is developed using the C/C++ language.
 For this reason, you should have [Visual Studio](https://www.visualstudio.com/), the official Microsoft compiler for Windows, installed on your computer to compile the software in the superbuild.
-Visual Studio 2015, Visual Studio 2017 and Visual Studio 2019 are all supported by the superbuild.
+Only Visual Studio 2019 targeting the 64 bit platform is currently supported by the robotology-superbuild.
-Pay attention to enable the C++ support when first installing the Visual Studio compiler, as by default C++ support is not installed.
+Pay attention to enable the C++ support (https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation) when first installing the Visual Studio compiler, as by default C++ support is not installed.

 #### Git
 Most of the robotology software is hosted on Git repositories, so you will need Git to download them.